Black Queen hypothesis: Original theory

-In Hearts, "Shooting to the Moon" is a risky strategy where one player seeks to get the Queen of Spades in addition to all cards of the Heart suit.
+In Hearts, "Shooting the Moon" is a risky strategy where one player seeks to get the Queen of Spades in addition to all cards of the Heart suit.
 If the player is successful in gaining every card that is otherwise individually negative to gain, they will end up accruing no points.
 Analogously, in BQH, shooting the moon refers to the strategy in which a helper for one function is more likely to become a helper for another unrelated function.
 These helper organism retain all genes encoding leaky functions.
 While the large corresponding genome might appear maladaptive, it may allow for survival as the other members of the microbial community now depend on the helper organisms survival, and in the case of a population bottleneck, the helper organism will retain the genes necessary to survive independently.